Networking

 Docker networking is like the communication system for your containers, allowing them to talk to each other and the outside world.

-It is used to communicate between multuple containers and also with the host machine.By default use bridge
+It is used to communicate between multuple containers and also with the host machine.By default use bridge network which is a private internal network that allows containers to communicate with each other.

 Bridge Network

-by default.
+When you run a Docker container, it uses a network called Bridge by default.
 This is like a private road inside Docker that lets containers talk to each other.

 If you don’t tell Docker which network to use, it will automatically connect the container to this bridge network.